alexfrancow/alexfrancow.github.io/_posts/2023-01-03-Mifare-Classic-1k.md

 <p align="center"><img src="https://raw.githubusercontent.com/alexfrancow/alexfrancow.github.io/master/images/2023-01-03-Mifare-Classic-1k/photo_5879631145723869965_y.jpg" height="500" width="825" /></p>

-Some of these cards are  `MIFARE Classic 1K`.
-This is the case of the card to be audited:
+Some of these insecure cards are `MIFARE Classic 1K`.
+This is the case of the card to be audited.
 - ATQA: `00 04`
 - SAK: `08`
 - ATS: `null`

-> The _ATQA_, _SAK_ and _ATS_ values can be used to identify the manufacturer, tag type and application.
+> The `ATQA`, `SAK` and `ATS` values can be used to identify the manufacturer, tag type and application.

 In order to get that information with the **proxmark3**.
 ```bash